 Illinois State University (ISU)

-As an above-average, large public institution, Illinois State University’s Family and Consumer Sciences Department grants an accelerated Masters in Interior Design.
-The degree program allows students to complete their bachelor’s degree and their master’s at the same time with an additional year of study.
-On its website, it states that this course is suitable for Illinois State’s most talented undergraduates.
+As an above-average, large public institution, Illinois State University offers a master’s in Family and Consumer Sciences with a sequence in Interior Design.
 Because of the nature of the degree program, the admission requirements are competitive and very high.

 The college prides itself on owning the state-of-the-art Interior Design Drafting Laboratory.
 It gives students access to 22 workstations, three virtual reality stations, a material library, and a lighting laboratory.
-Students should take a minimum of three and a maximum of 12 credits at the graduate level.
+Students can take a minimum of 3 or a maximum of 12 credit hours for dual credit* during their senior year.

 Florida International University (FIU)

 Located in the multicultural, dynamic urban city of Miami, the Interior Architecture Department at Florida International University is a unique creative environment within the hub of the design industry.
 The department offers a three-track flexible curriculum leading to a professional master’s degree (MIA) with a combination of theoretical and professional courses, industry partnerships, and evidence-based design studios.